 There is a lot of discussion around interest rates.
 They're currently near historic lows, so there's a lot of excitement in the market.
 At roughly 4% for a 30-year mortgage, current rates (2017) are a bargain by historical standards.
 So, homeowners who are paying upwards of 6% in interest may be missing out on hundreds of dollars in monthly savings.

-Use this quick mortgage refinancing guide to learn reasons to refinance and what’s involved to ensure the process goes smoothly.
+Use this quick mortgage refinancing guide to learn reasons to refinance and what's involved.

 The answer to this question will differ for everyone.
-So, we suggest you do your research and be upfront with your chosen lender to be sure you’re making the right decision.
-If you’re unsure of what questions to ask, be sure to visit our blog post: 10 Mortgage Questions you Should be Asking your Mortgage Lender.
+Maybe you'd like to access cash, consolidate debt, or even eliminate private mortgage insurance.
+All are incredible benefits, but not all may make sense for you.
+So, we suggest you do your research and be upfront with your chosen lender to be sure you're making the right decision when refinancing your mortgage.